Arthur-Krom/arthur-krom.github.io/_posts/2022-03-25-my-first-dive-into-containerisation.markdown

 ## Image

-An image is essentially a blueprint of what a container should consist of.
-Similair to classes and instances in programming.
-To make this 'class' Docker uses a file called a Dockerfile.
-This file consist of layers.
-Usually (always?) the base layer of the image is a a Linux OS such as Alpine or Debian.
+A Docker image is essentially a blueprint of what a container consists of, similar to classes and instances in Object Oriented Programming (OOP).
+To define this image Docker uses a file called a Dockerfile.
+This file consist of several layers.
+The base layer of the image is an OS which is usually a Linux distribution such as Alpine or Debian.
 The next layers describe which commands (such as installing packages) need to be executed, which ports need to be exposed, etc.

 ## Container

-A container is an instance of an existing image.
+A Docker container is an instance of an existing image.
+You can have any amount (as long as the hardware permits) containers based on a single image.
+Things that makes these instances different could be the files (such as a website) that they contain and/or the ports on which they are connected on the host OS.